sidrashahbaz/specs/patient-charting/manage-adverse-reaction/read/PC82-get-adverse-reaction.md

 1. User performs the actions in [list adverse reactions usecase](PC81-list-adverse-reactions.md).
 2. System displays the list of adverse reactions.
 3. User selects an appropriate adverse reaction and selects view details option.
-4. System displays the details of selected adverse reactions.
+4. System displays the details including the associated agents such as medication of selected adverse reactions.

 __________________________________________________________
 **Alternate Flows:**

-**Alt-1: List Adverse Reactions in a Patient Chart**
+**Alt-1: Get Adverse Reaction in a Patient Chart**

 1. Physician selects [find patients](../../../patient-administration/manage-patient-registry/find-patients.md) option.
 2. System displays the list of patients.